naturuplift/ReadmeGenerator/README.md

 ## Additional Resources

--    Markdown Cheatsheet: A handy reference for Markdown syntax.
+-    [Markdown Cheatsheet][mark-sheat]: A handy reference for Markdown syntax.
--    Node.js Documentation: Documentation for Node.js, the runtime used for this project.
+-    [Node.js Documentation][node-doc]: Documentation for Node.js, the runtime used for this project.

 Feel free to explore and enhance this README Generator Project to suit your specific requirements.
 Creating well-documented projects is crucial for better collaboration and understanding.
 Happy README generation!